GPU resources

 Tags: Slurm Condor JupyterHub GPU

 SubMIT provides access to several GPUs.
 This section outlines how to utilize these GPUs in your workflow.
-Access to GPUs is available via the submit-gpu and submit-gpu-a30 partitions through slurm, Jupyterhub, and HTCondor.
-Direct SSH access is not permitted to submit-gpu or submit-gpu-a30.
+Access to GPUs is available via Slurm on the submit-gpu partition through slurm and Jupyterhub.
+Direct SSH access is not permitted to submit-gpu.
 This ensures a controlled and secure environment for utilizing GPU capabilities.
 Keep in mind that these are shared resources so use these machines responsibly.

 Slurm with GPUs